manuneeethi/manuneeethi.github.io/README.md

-# ManuNeeethi
+# manuneeethi

-A space on Sanatana Dharma.
+A page on political, military and economic history.